Sambruk/streamflow-core/Readme.md

 # Up and running
-navigate to /webclient
+navigate to `webclient`

     npm install

     bower install
-remove jquery from bower_components
+You need to remove jquery from bower_components since wrong version gets installed as a dependency

-navigate to app/design
+navigate to `webclient/app/design`
     git checkout develop

-navigate to ../../
+navigate to `webclient`
     gulp

 The application is now served on localhost:8080